johnjosephhorton/johnjosephhorton.github.io/README.md

 - `coauthors.csv` connects papers to people using `paper_id` and `people_id`.
 - `versions.csv`, `media.csv`, `slides.csv`, `video.csv`,
   `twitter_threads.csv`, and `code.csv` connect resources to a `paper_id`.
+- `publication_info.csv` contains one row per formal publication, keyed by `publication_id` and connected to a paper by `paper_id`.
+It records the official title, publication type, venue, date, volume, issue, pages, DOI, and canonical URL.
+A paper may have multiple publication rows.
 - `jobs.csv`, `awards.csv`, `grants.csv`, `talks.csv`, and `education.csv`
   populate the other visible sections.
+- Google Scholar links live in the `google_scholar` column of `papers.csv`;
+  keeping them with their papers avoids a second, conflicting citation table.
 - The remaining CSV files preserve local CV data that is not currently shown on the homepage.